Jhalong (Jaldhaka), Paren and Bindu

 Bindu Dam, Jaldhaka river and Bhutan hills

-Soon we stepped down from the road to a way through large boulders towards the river and see the dam from a close distance.
+Soon we stepped down from the road to a pathway leading to the river through large boulders to see the dam from a close distance.
 You can not go up to the dam ... it is not allowed.
 This is the dam which is used for power generation at the Jaldhaka Hydel Plant that I mentioned earlier.
 The large rocks on the river bank are ideal to sit on and paddle on the cool waters of the river.
 However you need to mind your steps... the rocks are quite slippery at several places.
 Also the water current can be strong.

 There are four gates on the dam... when open the water gushes out of the gates and scene at the dam is magnificent.
 Sitting on the rocks you can feel the mist coming out of the water and holding a camera lens can be difficult without getting it moist.